ASendellPrice/IIB-rtd/docs/source/sop_guide_resources.rst

 - **Network / Server Access:** Describe required connections and permissions for internal or remote servers.

 - **Reference Data / Databases:** Name, access location or URL, version/date, and reason for selection (e.g., gold-standard, curated).

-.. admonition:: Example: HIV antiviral resistance
+.. admonition:: Example: HIV Antiviral Resistance Pipeline

    The following equipment, software, and reference data are required to perform this procedure: